divamgupta/divamgupta.github.io/_posts/2019-06-06-deep-learning-semantic-segmentation-keras.md

 ## Conclusion

 In this post, we discussed the concepts of deep learning based segmentation.
 We then discussed various popular models used.
 Using Keras, we implemented the complete pipeline to train segmentation models on any dataset.
 We discussed how to choose the appropriate model depending on the application.
-If you have any questions or want to suggest any changes feel free to contact me or write a comment below.
+If you have any questions or want to suggest any changes feel free to contact me via twitter or write a comment below.